Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 In practical machine unlearning, the utility of unlearning may need to be evaluated with respect to a different target variable $Y$ rather than the original dataset $X$.
 Moreover, mutual information, while often a natural choice, is not the only metric for quantifying the relationship between the unlearning outcome $\hat{X}$ and the target variable $Y$.
 To accommodate diverse objectives, we extend our framework to the general formulation:

-where $\mathcal{U}(Y;\hat{X})$ represents a utility quantification, and the constraint $\hat{X} \perp Z$ ensures that the unwanted information $Z$ is fully removed from $\hat{X}$.
-Below, we introduce several commonly used utility objectives and their corresponding constrained optimization problems, for which we provide a unified analytic feature unlearning solution in the next section.
+where $\mathcal{C}(Y;\hat X,Z)$ represents a utility cost or risk quantification, and the constraint $\hat{X} \perp Z$ ensures that the unwanted information $Z$ is fully removed from $\hat{X}$.
+Below, we introduce several commonly used cost objectives and their corresponding constrained optimization problems, for which we provide a unified analytic feature unlearning solution in Section \ref{s4:feature_analytic_solution}.